Murder of Asunta Basterra: Verdict

 However, the camera of the Sabadell bank shown in the documentary by Bambú producciones shows the witness with her companion at 6:24:54 pm on the same day.
 This would suggest that the time on the cash register may not be wrong.
 But, as it is impossible for Asunta to be in two places at the same time, and being seen in her mother's car on the way to Montouto by the camera at the petrol station at 6:21:24 pm and far from where the witness says she saw Asunta with her father, it seems to point to the fact that the witness did not really see her.

-If what the witness says is true, Asunta waited at the traffic lights, walked one block to Doctor Teixero street and got into the car, which passes a camera in front of the Galician Parliament at 6:20:21 pm and the petrol station at 6:21:24 pm, but the witness, without stopping at any traffic lights, reached the Sabadell bank, a distance of about 50 or 60 metres at 6:24:54 pm, four minutes and thirty-three seconds later.
+If what the witness says is true, Asunta waited at the traffic lights, walked one block to Doctor Teixero street and got into the car, which passes in front of a camera on the corner of his block at 6:20:00 and another in front of Galician Parliament at 6:20:21 pm and the petrol station at 6:21:24 pm, but the witness, without stopping at any traffic lights, reached the Sabadell bank, a distance of about 50 or 60 metres at 6:24:54 pm, four minutes and thirty-three seconds later.

 At the trial it was established that the witness was able to see Asunta and her father in the street at 6:23 pm.

 In section 7 of the proven facts, the jury states that the camera at the Galuresa filling station was out of time: "in the Galuresa camera at 6:21 pm, taking into account a time difference due to the lack of synchronisation of cameras, Rosario and Asunta are seen in the Mercedes Benz"; however, at no time had there been any talk of a time difference in that camera; on the contrary, when reconstructing the route of Rosario Porto and Asunta that afternoon, the judicial police officers had verified the accuracy of the times:"However, in the cameras that were searched and recorded and obtained frames of the route that does appear, parliament and Galuresa service station, there was a very detailed specification of 'Here is this time but compared to the real time, there is a difference of seconds' and there was no problem in putting it on record."